Made in Germany & Switzerland

 Psychological safety in the team

-Team members have psychological safety when they feel safe to express their opinions and ideas freely without fear of negative consequences.
-Because it promotes open exchange, reduces conflict and increases creativity and innovation, it is a decisive factor for effective teamwork.
+Team members have psychological security when they feel safe to express their opinions and ideas freely without fear of negative consequences.
+Because it promotes open exchange, reduces conflict and increases creativity and innovation, it is a crucial factor for effective teamwork.
 Teams with a high level of psychological safety tend to work better together, solve problems constructively and achieve more successful results.

 Why is psychological safety in a team important?